-- 18.9.
-Emails containing sensitive or confidential information are password-protected if there are unsecure servers between the sender and the recipient. - 18.10.
-Circular emails to parents are sent blind carbon copy (bcc), so email addresses are not disclosed to other recipients. - 18.11.
-When sending confidential information by fax, staff will always check that the recipient is correct before sending. - 18.12.
+- 19.9.
+Emails containing sensitive or confidential information are password-protected if there are unsecure servers between the sender and the recipient. - 19.10.
+Circular emails to parents are sent blind carbon copy (bcc), so email addresses are not disclosed to other recipients. - 19.11.
+When sending confidential information by fax, staff will always check that the recipient is correct before sending. - 19.12.
 Where personal information that could be considered private or confidential is taken off the premises, either in electronic or paper format, staff will take extra care to follow the same procedures for security, e.g. keeping devices under lock and key.
-The person taking the information from the academy premises accepts full responsibility for the security of the data. - 18.13.
-Before sharing data, all staff members will ensure: - They are allowed to share it. - That adequate security is in place to protect it. - Who will receive the data has been outlined in a privacy notice. - 18.14.
+The person taking the information from the academy premises accepts full responsibility for the security of the data. - 19.13.
+Before sharing data, all staff members will ensure: - They are allowed to share it. - That adequate security is in place to protect it. - Who will receive the data has been outlined in a privacy notice. - 19.14.
 Under no circumstances are visitors allowed access to confidential or personal information.
-Visitors to areas of the school containing sensitive information are supervised at all times. - 18.15.
+Visitors to areas of the school containing sensitive information are supervised at all times. - 19.15.
 The physical security of the trusts buildings and storage systems, and access to them, is reviewed on an annual basis.
-If an increased risk in vandalism/burglary/theft is identified, extra measures to secure data storage will be put in place. - 18.16.
-Northern Lights Learning Trust takes its duties under the GDPR seriously and any unauthorised disclosure may result in disciplinary action. - 18.17.
-The Trust Business Manager is responsible for continuity and recovery measures are in place to ensure the security of protected data.
+If an increased risk in vandalism/burglary/theft is identified, extra measures to secure data storage will be put in place. - 19.16.
+Northern Lights Learning Trust takes its duties under the GDPR seriously and any unauthorised disclosure may result in disciplinary action. - 19.17.
+The Chief Finance is responsible for ensuring continuity and recovery measures are in place to ensure the security of protected data

-19. Publication of information
+20. Publication of Information

-- 19.1.
-Northern Lights Learning Trust publishes a publication scheme on its website outlining classes of information that will be made routinely available, including:
+- 20.1.
+Northern Lights Learning Trust publishes a publication scheme on its or its academies website outlining classes of information that will be made routinely available, including:

 - Policies and procedures

-- Minutes of meetings

 - Annual reports

 - Financial information

-- 19.2.
+- 20.2.
 Classes of information specified in the publication scheme are made available quickly and easily on request.

-- 19.3.
-Northern Lights Learning Trust will not publish any personal information, including photos, on its website without the permission of the affected individual. - 19.4.
+- 20.3.
+Northern Lights Learning Trust will not publish any personal information, including photos, on its or its academies websites without the permission of the affected individual. - 20.4.
 When uploading information to the school website, staff are considerate of any metadata or deletions which could be accessed in documents and images on the site.

-20. CCTV and photography
+21. CCTV and Photography